Your free business.com+ membership unlocks exclusive tech deals and advisor support

 When to use pull marketing

-Use pull marketing in the following scenarios:
+Pull marketing is especially effective in the following situations:

 • To strengthen and grow customer relationships